SOUND VIDEO PERFORMANCE

 Living Piano Room (2020) sound installation and performance, at Atelier Siegele in Darmstadt

-Her video works, as visual compositions, and electroacoustic compositions have been presented at (selection):
+Video works and electroacoustic compositions have been presented at (selection):

 Festival Forum Wallis, Switzerland (2018): sound installation